• Skip to primary navigation

 Step 3: Pour the wet ingredients into the dry ingredients.

-Step 4: Mix the wet and dry ingredients gently until they are just barely mixed.
+Step 4: Mix the wet and dry ingredients gently until barely mixed.
 NOTE: If you use a starchy flour blend, you will need to add more flour to this recipe!

 🔑 Sandi says: Do not use a stand or electric hand mixer to make this batter.
 They will overmix your batter, and your bread will turn out dense.